 Economy of scale helps us effectively invest in multiple area programs and initiatives.

-If you have a special interest in one of our impact areas – education, health or financial stability – you may designate your gift to that cause on your pledge form.
-If there is a specific initiative or agency partner you’d like to support, you can also designate all or a portion of your gift.
+If you have a special interest in one of our impact areas – education, health, financial stability or neighborhoods – you may designate your gift to that cause on your pledge form.
+We also accept designations to our community partners listed here.

-Volunteers.
-Individuals like you, who represent a broad spectrum of our six-county region, serve on the United Way Board of Directors.
-United Way of the Wabash Valley is a local organization making local decisions on how monies are raised and how monies are spent.
-From initiatives like Healthier by 2020! and Success By 6 to services like 2-1-1, to investments in partner agency programs focused on Education, Health and Financial Stability your investments truly make a difference.
+United Way of the Wabash Valley is a local organization making local decisions on how our resources are invested.
+From initiatives like Healthier by 2020! and Success By 6 to services like 2-1-1, to investments in community partners your investments truly make a difference.

+Yes.
 United Way of the Wabash Valley is a federally registered 501(c)3 not-for-profit corporation.
 Donations are tax-deductible to the extent allowed by an individual’s or corporation’s circumstances.
-Those contributing through payroll deduction in their workplace should keep a copy of their signed pledge card and maintain their last pay stub of the tax year or Form W-2 from their employer that summarizes the amount withheld for United Way.

 It is typically deducted from after-tax pay.